One of the first questions I am asked: Why would I join if I don’t want to sell?

 - Add £130 worth of any products to the online starter kit order

-- Bank details so that Stampin’ Up! can pay you commission on any sales.
+- Enter your bank details so that Stampin’ Up! can pay you commission on any sales.

 Your kit is shipped direct to you within approx 3-4 working days.
 On all orders placed you receive 20% discount off the net product total.
 (Take 20% VAT off the catalogue product price to calculate the net figure.)